digitallawyer/openlegaldictionary/_definitions/monopoly.md

 ---
 title: Monopoly
 permalink: "/definitions/monopoly.html"
 body: In commercial law.
-A privilege or pecullar advantage vested ln one or more persons or companies, consisting in the exclusive right (or power) to carry on a partlcular buslness or trade, manufacture & partlcular. article, or control the sale of the whole supply of a partlcular commodity
+A privilege or pecullar advantage vested in one or more persons or companies, consisting in the exclusive right (or power) to carry on a partlcular buslness or trade, manufacture & partlcular. article, or control the sale of the whole supply of a partlcular commodity